-The proposed actions include components involving the U.S. Marine Corps (Marine Corps), the U.S. Navy (Navy), and the U.S. Army (Army).
-Given their temporal and geographic proximity, these cumulative actions were addressed in the same EIS in order to best assess their potentially significant cumulative impacts.
-As discussed below and in the respective Volume for the Marine Corps, Navy, and Army components, each component is based upon a differing national security objective.
-Likewise, each component has an independent need for and independent utility from each other.
-Finally, as discussed in Section 1.5 below, decisions will be reached on each component independent of the others.
-A summary overview of the proposed actions and alternatives is presented in Chapter 2 of this Volume.
+The proposed actions include components involving the U.S. Marine Corps (Marine Corps), the Navy and the U.S. Army (Army).
+A summary overview of the proposed actions and alternatives is presented in Chapter 2 of this volume.
 The three main components of the proposed actions are briefly stated as follows: